homan-uppu/writing/2-Essays/Fear equality.md

 Yet, we deeply crave equality, symmetry.
 As the world becomes more asymmetric, this craving for equality blinds us to the paths that enable us get what we want in our lives.

-The modern paradox is that it's easier than ever to get what you want because we have greater freedom to do and say what we want than ever before, and the technologies at our disposal are more powerful than ever before!
+The modern paradox is that it's easier than ever to get what you want because we have greater freedom to do and say what we want than ever before, and the technologies at our disposal are more powerful than ever before.
 Our difficulties stem from the fact that the habits that enabled us to get what we want in a more symmetrical (equal) world no longer help us get what want in an extremely asymmetrical world.
 Our understanding and habits are terribly outdated.
 We're mis-aligned with reality.

+To understand why, we need to first see what causes asymmetry, and study how it's changing.

 ...

-To understand why, we need to first see what causes asymmetry, and study how it's changing.

 Asymmetry is a function of complexity and leverage.